Detecting When the User is Offline

 …and likely others.

-In general, if your design relies on having a client protect a secret from a local attacker, you’re doomed.
+In general, if your design relies on having a client protect a secret from a local attacker, you are doomed.
 As eloquently outlined in the story “Cookies” in 1971’s Frog and Toad Together, anything the client does to try to protect a secret can also be undone by the client:

 For example, a user can easily read passwords filled by a password manager out of the browser’s DOM, or malware can read it out of the encrypted storage when it runs inside the user’s account with their encryption key.
-An attacker can read keys by viewing or debugging a binary that contains them, or it can watch API keys flow by in outbound HTTPS traffic.
+An attacker can read keys by viewing or debugging a binary that contains them, or it can watch API keys flow by in outbound network traffic (even if HTTPS is used).
 A “sufficiently/extremely motivated” attacker with physical access to a device can steal hardware-stored encryption keys directly off the hardware.
-Etc.
+Et cetera.

 However, just because a problem cannot be solved does not mean that developers won’t try.